makrandv/ACC_AutomationTests/ReadME.md

  - Run command - mvn test

  From IntelliJ
-- Right click on SeleniumTest >> testng.xml and select run option
+- Right click on testng.xml and select run option

 Test Report
-- Latest test execution report (HTML format) can be found under SeleniumTest >> target >> cucumber-reports folder
+- Latest test execution report (HTML format) can be found under target >> cucumber-reports folder

 What was not done